Poikilos/mgep/README.md

 # mgep
 Minimal Game Engine for Pygame - More Assumptions, Less Typing

+## Authors
+* angles.py by phn on GitHub <https://gist.github.com/phn/1111712/35e8883de01916f64f7f97da9434622000ac0390>
+* for media, see *CREDITS and Attribution text files in media folders
+* all other work by poikilos (Jake Gustafson) unless noted alongside work such as in code comments

 ## Primary Features
 * Why procedural:
   * less typing is required
   * any save method that takes dictionary can save game data
-* responsive scaling for any narrow or wide screen ratio (maintain pixel size)
+* responsive scaling for any narrow or wide screen ratio (maintain apparent pixel size)
-* load sprites quickly and easily with specialized load_material, load_character,
+* load sprites quickly and easily with specialized load_material, load_character, load_character_3x4,
+  which all use tileset from last call to load_tileset

 ## Known Issues
 * allow custom delay_count